 - Have clotting disorders

 The U.S. Food and Drug Administration has classified ginger as safe for preventing motion sickness.
-Always consult a professional to ensure it’s right for you.
+But again, it never hurts to check with a professional to make sure it’s right for you.

 2. Peppermint for Stomach Comfort